Iconejey/Test-technique-Kimple/README.md

 ### Express server

 The express server is only for me to serve the production build on my VPS server.
-It is in no way part of the test since it does not inclue backend.
+It is in no way part of the test since no backend is required.